 A virtual repository hides the access details of the underlying repositories letting users work with a single, well-known URL.
 The underlying participating repositories and their access rules may be changed without requiring any client-side changes.

-The Resolved Repositories section displays the effective list of actual repositories included in this virtual repository.
-If any of the available repositories you have selected are themselves virtual repositories, then the Resolved Repositories section will display the local and remote repositories included within them.
-The Resolved Repository list is automatically updated in case any of the nested virtual repositories change.
+The Included Repositories section displays the effective list of actual repositories included in this virtual repository.
+If any of the available repositories you have selected are themselves virtual repositories, then the Included Repositories section will display the local and remote repositories included within them.
+The Included Repository list is automatically updated in case any of the nested virtual repositories change.

 Nesting is a unique feature in Artifactory and facilitates more flexibility in using virtual repositories.